What is Data Theft? 13 Tips To Prevent Your Company From Losing Data

 Interconnected healthcare systems also expand the attack surface.

-Electronic Health Records (EHRs) must be accessible across different departments and institutions to facilitate patient care.
+Electronic Health Records (EHRs) need to be accessible across different departments and institutions for patient care.

 This creates numerous potential entry points for attackers.

-Third-party vendors, from billing services to medical device manufacturers, can introduce additional vulnerabilities into the healthcare ecosystem.
+Third-party vendors, from billing services to medical device manufacturers, can introduce additional vulnerabilities into the network.

-Many healthcare organizations, particularly smaller clinics and rural hospitals, lack dedicated cybersecurity staff.
+Many healthcare providers, particularly smaller clinics and rural hospitals, lack dedicated cybersecurity staff.

-As a result, they struggle to implement basic security defenses (like patching) while balancing their primary mission of patient care with limited budgets.
+They struggle to keep up with basic security tasks like patching while balancing patient care with limited budgets.

-These factors combine to make healthcare organizations prime targets, leading to significant financial consequences when breaches occur.
+These factors combine to make healthcare providers prime targets, leading to serious financial consequences when breaches occur.

-A data breach in the healthcare industry can have staggering financial implications for years after the incident.
+A data breach in the healthcare industry can have staggering financial consequences for years after the incident.

-Immediate breach response costs are substantial, often running into millions of dollars.
+Immediate breach response costs often run into millions of dollars.

 Under HIPAA, fines can reach $1.5 million per violation category per year.

-The Office for Civil Rights (OCR) has increasingly taken an aggressive approach, with some organizations facing multi-million dollar settlements.
+The Office for Civil Rights (OCR) has gotten increasingly aggressive, with some providers facing multi-million dollar settlements.

 For instance, Anthem’s 2015 data breach resulted in a record $16 million HIPAA settlement.